AdoptOpenJDK/openjdk-virtual-images/README.md

 Description
 ===========
-OpenJDK cookbook is intended to assist in creating a Ubuntu VM and building OpenJDK from source code.
-Currently this chef recipe support ubuntu 12.04 only.
+OpenJDK cookbook is intended to assist in creating a VM box for building OpenJDK from source code.
+Currently this chef recipe supports Ubuntu 12.04 only.

 More work needs to be done to bring to provide support to muliple OS.
 Please feel free to repot for errors/bugs, suggetion/improvements and will try to improve this recipe.

+Instructions below are only available for Ubuntu but such a box can be built on any OS that support the below programs and instructions.

 Requirements
 ============